 Consequently, the separate and the consolidated financial statements are prepared in conformity with IFRS as adopted by the EU.
 Details of the Group's accounting policies are included in Note 6.
-This is the first set of the Group's annual financial statements in which IFRS 15 Revenue from Contracts with Customers and IFRS 9 Financial Instruments have been applied.
+This is the first set of the Group's annual financial statements in which IFRS 16 Leases has been applied.
 Changes to significant accounting policies are described in note 7.